Sidi Mansour (song): Zack Knight version

-Other versions and samplings
+Other versions and sampling

 The song has been subject to a huge number of interpretations by Arab and international artists and remixes by many DJs in original Arabic version and in other languages.

 Most notably, it became the basis for the Boney M. hit "Ma Baker" in 1977 largely based on the 1975 hit by Mohamed Hanesh.

 Parts of the song have also been sampled many times in other released songs in Arabic and other languages.